Lovesick (British TV series)

 Lovesick (formerly known as Scrotal Recall) is a British sitcom created by Tom Edge which was first broadcast on Channel 4 in October 2014 and stars Johnny Flynn, Antonia Thomas, Daniel Ings, Hannah Britland and Joshua McGuire.
-After the show was originally aired on Channel 4, it was made available by Netflix, who then commissioned a second season globally on 17 November 2016, where it was billed as a Netflix Original.
-The show was renewed for a third season, which was released exclusively on Netflix on 1 January 2018.
+After the show was originally aired on Channel 4, it was made available by Netflix, who then commissioned a second season globally on 17 November 2016, billed as a Netflix Original.
+The show concluded with a third season, which was released exclusively on Netflix on 1 January 2018.
+The show was removed from the platform in January 2025.

 Plot

-The show revolves around a group of university friends sharing a house in the West End of Glasgow and their romantic lives.
+The show revolves around a group of university friends sharing a house in Glasgow and their romantic lives.
 After Dylan Witter (Flynn) is diagnosed with chlamydia, he attempts to contact all of his previous sexual partners to inform them of his diagnosis.
 Dylan lives with best friends Luke Curran (Ings) and Evie Douglas (Thomas), the latter of whom previously harboured a secret crush on Dylan, but has since moved on, recently becoming engaged.
 The majority of each episode is told through flashback, showing Dylan's encounters with a number of women, as well as the changes his friends go through.

 The third season, released in January 2018, focuses more on Dylan, Evie and Luke's relationships with each other, and Angus's (McGuire) own personal problems.